What to Ask About the Motor Buying Your First Boat on a Budget: PART IV

 There is also something I need to cover here and it’s very important .This happens all the time with cars, boats and travel trailers.
 If you see an ad the seller says I'm working on paper work for the title or "I got the title coming after you buy the boat.
 I will send you the title in a month when I get it !"

-Once the seller has your money and you leave the yard that is it he, is done with you.
-This is the oldest story in the book you will be out thousands of dollars and have a boat and trailer you cannot put in the water.
+Once the seller has your money, and you leave the yard, he's done with you.
+This is the oldest story in the book.
+You will be out thousands of dollars and have a boat and trailer you cannot put in the water.

-I see these ads all the time working on the title.
+I see these ads all the time about working on the title.
 I will have a title in a week or lost title.
-I always leave a message.
-Well if you have a lost title go to DMV and get a duplicate in my state its only $25.00 or if you are waiting for a title why don’t you wait until you have it then try and sell your boat or car?
+I always leave a message saying something like, "If you have a lost title go to DMV and get a duplicate."

-So people do your home work be informed and educated yourself on paper work take notes and be prepared.
+So, do your homework and be informed and educated on paperwork.
+Take notes and be prepared.
 Don’t get burned!
-Paper work, Paper work Paper work!
-I can’t say it enough cover your butt!
+Paperwork, paperwork, paperwork!
+I can’t say it enough!

-Next chapter we will finally be there and inspect and lake or ocean test the boat but in the meantime check out our boat cleaning products.
+For the next chapter, we'll finally be there and inspect, as well as lake or ocean test the boat.
+But in the meantime, check out our boat cleaning products.